 What Michelin means for South Australia

 Michelin Guide is making its Australian debut in South Australia.
-Here’s what that means.
+Here’s what that means, writes Jessica Galletly.

 Love them or loathe them, restaurant guides have been in the zeitgeist of food media for the longest time.

-Good Food, Gourmet Traveller, delicious.100 – how a restaurant fares in ink can be equal parts pleasure and pain for a chef, all the while serving as a food lover’s compass.
+Good Food, Gourmet Traveller, delicious. – how a restaurant fares in ink can make or mar a chef’s reputation, while serving as a food lover’s compass.

-After years of discussion, both formal and informal, the most coveted restaurant guide in the world will now operate Down Under, quite literally putting South Australia’s dining scene on the world stage.
+As reported by InDaily last week, the most coveted restaurant guide in the world will now operate Down Under, putting South Australia’s dining scene on the world culinary stage.

-How much the South Australian Tourism Commission paid for the honour is undisclosed.
+Of course, it’ll be hard to judge its value given the South Australian Tourism Commission won’t disclose how much they paid for the honour.
 In its most recent bid to include the country, Michelin had reportedly previously asked for $17.33 million over five years from Tourism Australia.

-Speaking with SALIFE, Gwendal Poullennec, International Director of the Michelin Guide, said South Australia’s inclusion ahead of its eastern counterparts was based on merit – not financial incentives alone.
+Speaking with SALIFE, Gwendal Poullennec, International Director of the Michelin Guide, said South Australia’s inclusion ahead of its eastern counterparts was based on merit – not dollars alone.

 “It’s very authentic [and] quite intuitive, with a connection and relationship with producers, but also cooking techniques like open fire.
 From a purely gastronomic perspective, there is a lot to say, a lot of personality, a lot of talents to be recognised, and there is no doubt that the reason we are staring in South Australia [is] that the destinations need to be put on the world culinary map.”

 Poullennec is tight-lipped on how many restaurants will be included in the Michelin Guide South Australia; there are no predetermined targets.
 Mystery diners – or “inspectors” – are still on the ground.
-Such inspectors are full-time employees of Michelin, expected to eat around 300 meals out per year, reporting along the way.
+Such inspectors are full-time employees of Michelin, expected to eat around 300 meals out per year.

 “They are not just food lovers or gourmet critics, they are full-time professionals, with a background in industry, training with Michelin, working as a team, with unified processes and criteria,” Poullennec said.